microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

 ## Description

-1. If you haven’t already done this in [Challenge\#1](01-TimeSeriesForecasting.md), create and setup a new project in Azure DevOps

-    1. Import quickstart code from **github repo**

-    2. Create a new service connection for Azure ML service using service principal

-    3. Make sure your Azure ML workspace is configured for the project.
-Hint: Either using pipeline variables in Azure DevOps or by adding details in configuration/config.json file
+1. Make sure you have setup a new project, imported the code, created service connections, and configured Azure ML Workspace for the project.

 2. Create a Build pipeline